bowens8/Recipeo/README.md

 ## Sorting the ingredient library

-The **Sort by** dropdown on the Ingredients tab reorders the list — alphabetically (A–Z or Z–A), by when it was added (newest or oldest first), or by calories (high–low or low–high).
+The **Sort by** dropdown on the Ingredients tab reorders the list — alphabetically (A–Z or Z–A), by when it was added (newest or oldest first), by calories (high–low or low–high), or **Grocery aisle** — the same store-section grouping used on the shopping list (Produce, Meat & Seafood, Dairy & Eggs, etc., with a header for each), using the same automatic guess (or manual override) described below.
 Ingredients that already existed before this feature was added get a one-time automatic backfill the first time you sign in after updating, so date sorting works for them too — it's not their real historical creation date (there's no way to recover that), but it gives them a stable, consistent order instead of Recently/Oldest